What is Influenza Flu

 Influenza isn’t Common Cold

 - We should note that the flu is different from a common cold.
 The flu presents itself suddenly and spreads easily.
-The common symptoms of Influenza are –Fever or feeling feverish/chills, Cough, Sore Throat, Runny or Stuffy Nose, Muscles or Body Aches, Headaches along with Tiredness.
+The common symptoms of Influenza are –Fever or feeling feverish/chills, Cough, Sore Throat.
+Also include Runny or Stuffy Nose, Muscles or Body Aches, Headaches along with Tiredness.

-- Samuhik Vaccination– A very valid point was made by Dr Mukesh, as Flu spreads when Flu affected people are touching, coughing, sneezing around babies.
+- Samuhik Vaccination– Dr Mukesh made a very valid point.
+As Flu spreads when Flu affected people are touching, coughing, sneezing around babies.
 So it’s best that families – parents, grandparents and even caretakers of the babies get vaccinated.

 When is the right time to take Influenza Shot

-The Doctors also highlighted that the timing to take the vaccination is also important, The ideal time is before the school reopens; we should not wait till last day before opening of school and go for vaccinations, as the Vaccines may take 4 to 6 weeks to develop complete immunity in your body, so you must take it before any epidemic like swine flu breaks out.
+The Doctors also highlighted that the timing to take the vaccination is also important.
+The ideal time is before the school reopens.
+“We should not wait till last day before the opening of school and go for vaccinations.
+As the Vaccines may take 4 to 6 weeks to develop complete immunity in your body.
+So you must take it before any epidemic like swine flu breaks out, Said Dr Pai.

-An important thing to note here is that The World Health Organization (WHO) recommends yearly vaccination for almost all age groups as everyone is susceptible to the disease, especially those at high risk.
-These groups include pregnant women, the elderly, children between six months and five years of age, those with health problems, and those who work in healthcare.
+An important thing is that The World Health Organization (WHO) recommends yearly vaccination for almost all age groups.
+As everyone is susceptible to the disease, especially those at high risk.
+These groups include pregnant women, the elderly, children between six months and five years of age.
+Also those with health problems, and those who work in healthcare.

 I hope you find this information useful and it will help you make informed decisions.
 It has busted a lot of my myths and I feel confident to Fight all worries when it comes to my Babies Flu.
 Are you?